jncosideout/jncosideout.github.io/_posts/2020-04-12-the-dreaded-pbxproj-archive.md

 Saturday, I kept trying but my simulator still wouldn't run my app.
 After wasting hours on trying to repair the workspace, and trying to start with a fresh workspace, I finally found the lost .pbxproj file of the original project.
 It had been committed to the master branch but had not been brought over to my new branch for Build_1.2.3.
 It appears that this will fix things.

 This morning I confirmed that reinjecting the original project.pbxproj file into my original .xcodeproj archive allows everything to compile normally.
 I had to create new copies of some source files for my new branch but I was able to successfully build and run the project, which is a huge relief.
-I was so close to deleting my project, and at one point, Googling "how to uninstall xcode completely."!!
+I was so close to deleting my project, and at one point, Googling "how to uninstall xcode completely"!!
 I was able to reorganize git and continue updating documentation in my source code.
 Now I know to be careful to:

 1. Always make a backup of the .xcodeproj and/or its internal .pbxproj archive
 2. Commit the .pbxproj file and don't panic if nothing works anymore, you just need to commit a copy to the new branch.